johnno1962/XprobePlugin/README.md

 Pressing the Graph button will open the summary view of the most important objects and any "kit" objects directly linked to them taken from the last sweep.

+The object is represented as a square if is it a view (responds to "subviews".)

 Graph display requires an installation of ["Graphviz/dot"](http://www.graphviz.org/) on your computer.

 Click on an object to view it's current contents as discussed above.